Esophageal Cancer Prevention (PDQ®)–Patient Version

 Patients with Barrett esophagus who have abnormal cells in the lower esophagus may be treated with radiofrequency ablation.
 This procedure uses radio waves to heat and destroy abnormal cells, which may become cancer.
 Risks of using radiofrequency ablation include narrowing of the esophagus and bleeding in the esophagus, stomach, or intestines.

 One study of patients who have Barrett esophagus and abnormal cells in the esophagus compared patients who received radiofrequency ablation with patients who did not.
 Patients who received radiofrequency ablation were less likely to be diagnosed with esophageal cancer.
-More study is needed in order to know whether radiofrequency ablation decreases the risk of adenocarcinoma of the esophagus in patients with these conditions.
+More studies are needed to know whether radiofrequency ablation decreases the risk of adenocarcinoma of the esophagus in patients with these conditions.

 Cancer prevention clinical trials are used to study ways to lower the risk of certain types of cancer.
 Some cancer prevention trials are conducted with healthy people who have not had cancer but who have an increased risk for cancer.
 Other prevention trials are conducted with people who have had cancer and are trying to prevent another cancer of the same type or to lower their chance of developing a new type of cancer.
 Other trials are done with healthy volunteers who are not known to have any risk factors for cancer.